almende/eve/concepts/introduction.md

 An important part of any agent platform is its addressing and directory service.
 In line with maximum reuse of existing protocols and runtime environments, Eve also reuses existing addressing frameworks for its agents: The HTTP transport services assigns a normal public URL for each agent, allowing using normal DNS servers as directory services.
 Similarly, the XMPP transport uses the JIDs as agent addresses, allowing the server roster to be used as directory service.

 In the current implementations Eve is working on servlet based servers (e.g. Google App Engine, Amazon Webservices, etc.), as standalone applications, on mobile devices (e.g. Android) and in-browser, through its Javascript implementation.

-## Open source {#opensource}

-Eve is an open platform, and it is encouraged to help extending the platform by providing new libraries with agents, or create implementations in other programming languages, or improve existing code.
-One of the key issues for the platform to be successful is that it needs to be accessible, open, and easy to implement for any developer in any development environment.

-Offering the software as open source is a logic result of the aims for openness and collaborative development.